UWB-Adv-Data-Vis-2025-Sp/tidy-model/README.md

 Save the file, knit, write a commit message, and ***commit***.

-Again, if you get an error related to the duplicate label 'temp', it is because the summary chunk should be the only chunk that we wrote the above code in.
+Again, if you get an error related to the duplicate label 'temp', it is because the summary chunk should be the only chunk in which we wrote the above code.

 #### Temperature across species

 Next, we can see if an account of the different species of crickets affects our model.
-Up to this point, we have grouped all crickets together, and that may be an inappropriate assumption.
-Many animals use signals like chirping to communicate, and for mating behaviors, it's important to distinguish your call from other similar species.
+Up to this point, we have grouped all crickets, which may be an inappropriate assumption if the species are distinct.
+Many animals use signals like chirping to communicate, and it's important to distinguish your call from other similar species for mating behaviors.
+For instance, species of fireflies are known to signal at different times of night with unique light patterns and colors even when occupying similar areas.

 Now, let's make a new header and chunk for graphing and separating these two values.

 `## Species-specific effects of temperature on chirping`